pyKVFinder.depth

 Note

 The cavity nomenclature is based on the integer label.
 The cavity marked with 2, the first integer corresponding to a cavity, is KAA, the cavity marked with 3 is KAB, the cavity marked with 4 is KAC and so on.
+After KZZ, the next cavity is Kaa, Kab, and so on.
+The naming convention supports up to 1352 cavities.

 Example